G-Two/smoke-x-receiver/README.md

 ## Motivation

-I love the Smoke X's long RF range and the fact that it doesn't need an internet connection or mobile app to function.
-But the receiver unit provided by TheroWorks only shows current/max/min probe readings, with no means of watching for trends.
+The Smoke X has a great long RF range and doesn't need an internet connection, mobile app, or a user account to function.
+But the device only shows current/max/min probe readings, with no means of recording or tracking trends.
 This ESP32+LoRa application allows Smoke X users to have all the benefits of the Smoke X and also visualize the temperature history as well as have the ability to send the data to a recorder via MQTT.
 I use a kamado style grill for smoking and am constantly refining my methods.
 It is helpful for me to keep data to learn from mistakes such as the example below when I lost control of my grill temperature.

 <img width="1602" alt="screenshot" src="https://user-images.githubusercontent.com/7310260/190879396-e9dd20b8-dca5-4b48-9fbd-fe4c0fc18d6c.png">

 My dataflow is:

 ```
-Smoke X2 (Sensor) --> ESP32 (LoRa Rx and Translation) --> Mosquitto (MQTT Broker) --> Home Assistant (Data Aggregation and Automation) --> InfluxDB (Data Storage) --> Grafana (Visualization)
+Smoke X2 (Sensor) --> ESP32 (LoRa Rx, parsing, and repeating via MQTT) --> Mosquitto (MQTT broker) --> Home Assistant (Data aggregation and automation) --> InfluxDB (Data storage) --> Grafana (Visualization)
 ```

 Note that this dataflow does not involve the internet or any cloud services.
 All data is acquired, processed, and stored locally!